 - Maximum Pressure Drop: 0.85 kg/cm2

-Important: Flush System after changing Iron/Manganese/GAC Filters to Remove Fines.
+Important: Flush System after changing the Iron/Manganese filter to Remove the Iron Fines.

 Please follow the following steps to prevent clogging and potentially damaging the filter.